-Another thing that makes these seminars different from other classes you will take at St. Edward’s is that they are each part of a group of seminars clustered around a particular topic; for example, Sustainability, Social Justice, or Global Engagement.
-Some seminars are part of a Living Learning Community where all of the students in the class live in the same Residence Halls, while others are part of a Learning Community where students do not live together but do all attend co-curricular events with others from these Learning Communities.
+Something that makes these seminars different from other classes you will take at St. Edward’s is that they are each part of a group of seminars clustered around a particular topic; for example, Sustainability, Social Justice, or Global Engagement.
+Students will attend co-curricular events with others from these Learning Communities.

 What is the Common Theme?

 Every year, St. Edward’s chooses a Common Theme that guides programming and discussions across campus.
 You will discuss the theme in your Freshman Seminars and some of the events you and your classmates attend will be related to the theme.
-For fall 2021 we're excited to announce that our incoming students will read How the Word Is Passed by Clint Smith.
+For fall 2022 we're excited to announce that our incoming students will read How the Word Is Passed by Clint Smith.
 You will receive a copy of the book at Orientation.